How To Find The Right Personal Injury Lawyer

 Finding an Experienced Lawyer

-The practice of law has become highly specialized, and many tax lawyers, for example, know less about personal injury law than you will after reading a few Alllaw articles.
-So, your first task is to find a lawyer who has experience representing claimants (called "plaintiffs") in personal injury cases.
-You might not want to be represented by someone who has primarily been a lawyer for insurance companies, even if they're experienced.
-Such a lawyer may be too accustomed to taking the insurance company's side, and might not fight hard enough for your claim.
-On the other hand, a seasoned plaintiff's lawyer who has some experience on the other side (representing personal injury defendants or insurance companies) can be a real asset.
+The practice of law has become highly specialized.
+Many tax lawyers, for example, may know less about personal injury law than you will after you read a few AllLaw articles.
+So, your first task is to find a lawyer who has experience representing people who initiate lawsuits (called "plaintiffs") in personal injury cases.
+You probably don't want to be represented by a lawyer who primarily defends people and businesses against personal injury claims.
+But an experienced plaintiff's lawyer who has some experience on the other side (representing personal injury defendants or insurance companies) can be a real asset.
+Here are some suggestions for how to start your search for the right personal injury lawyer.

 Contact friends or coworkers who have been represented by a lawyer in their own personal injury claims.
-If they say good things about the experience, put that lawyer on your list of candidates.
+If they say good things about their lawyer, put that lawyer on your list of candidates.
 But don't make any decision about a lawyer solely based on someone else's recommendation.
 Different people will have different responses to a lawyer's style and personality.
 Also, at any particular time, a lawyer may have more or less energy or interest to devote to a new case.
-So don't make up your mind about hiring a lawyer until you've met with them, discussed your case, and decided you're comfortable entering a working relationship.
+So don't make up your mind until you've met with the lawyer, discussed your case, and decided you're comfortable entering a working relationship.

 But this lawyer might have little or no experience representing plaintiffs in personal injury cases.
 If so, ask the lawyer to refer you to someone—either in that lawyer's office or elsewhere—who might be a good fit.
 Lawyers commonly refer cases to one another, and most lawyers have someone in their network who handles plaintiffs' personal injury cases.
 As with referrals from friends or coworkers, however, do not simply take another lawyer's referral as gospel.

 Online resources like Nolo.com and AllLaw.com offer free legal information and attorney directories to help you put together a list of potential attorneys to talk to about your case.
-You can also fill out the form at the top or bottom of this page to connect with an attorney for free.
+You can connect with a personal injury lawyer directly from this page for free.

 Choosing the Right Lawyer